DanNBullock/wma_tools/README.md

 | [costFuncVec](https://github.com/DanNBullock/wma_tools/blob/f989c66dbfcc0bb943e9f1ed0954a6d3b52ab32a/Analysis/ConnectomeTestQ_v2.m#L91)               | The inverse of 1-**AsymRat** .
 As such, inf in cases of perfect asymmetry, 0 in cases of minmal asymetry (i.e. straight line).
 Considered as a biological prior/cost function for efficient/sensible wiring.                                           |

 #### csvTables2DataStruc (csv, general data)
+Relevant data domain(s):  csv, general data

 A function for merging multiple 2-D data tables into a 3-D data structure.
 It is assumed that the individual csv tables are storing information in rougly identical layouts (i.e. subject data).
 Robust against row ("Domain") and column ("Property") droppage (i.e. absence in some files).
 Essentially designed to amalgamate subject level data (ostensibly stored in distinct csv files) into a group level data structure.
 Possibly a hacky variant of a [pandas](https://pandas.pydata.org/) function/method.

-#### feAndAFQqualityCheck (tractography)
+#### feAndAFQqualityCheck
+Relevant data domain(s):  tractography

 A function for visualizing (for a single tractome/[LiFE input](https://brainlife.io/datatype/58d15eaee13a50849b258844)) **many** quantative tractography traits.
 Adaptively alters analyses, quantative output, and figure layout depending on input.
-If optional [LiFE structure](https://brainlife.io/datatype/58d15eaee13a50849b258844) and/or [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b) are input, will generate statistics specific to those structures as well (i.e. "surviving streamlines" and "white matter tracts", respectively) and the combination thereof (surviving streamlines in segmented white matter tracts).  **quantAllWMNorm** and **quantWBFG** constitute workhorse functions.
+If optional [LiFE structure](https://brainlife.io/datatype/58d15eaee13a50849b258844) and/or [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b) are input, will generate statistics specific to those structures as well (i.e. "surviving streamlines" and "white matter tracts", respectively) and the combination thereof (surviving streamlines in segmented white matter tracts).  [quantAllWMNorm](#quantallwmnorm) and [quantWBFG](quantwbfg) constitute workhorse functions.
 See [this readme](https://github.com/brainlife/app-tractographyQualityCheck/tree/1.2) for an explicit listing, description, and code linkage of each quantative feature computed.
 Featured on Brainlife.io as a standalone app:
 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-bl.app.189-blue.svg)](https://doi.org/10.25663/brainlife.app.189)

-#### normalizeStatMeasures_pathsVersion (csv, general data)
+#### normalizeStatMeasures_pathsVersion
+Relevant data domain(s):  csv, general data

 Computes group-level normalized statistics for all rows ("Domains") and columns ("Properties") in a multi-subject (i.e. csv) dataset.
-Cross-subject average computed with **tableAverages**.
-Associated with functionality of **csvTables2DataStruc**.
+Cross-subject average computed with [tableAverages](#tableaverages).
+Associated with functionality of [csvTables2DataStruc](csvtables2datattruc).
 Likely a hacky version of a [pandas](https://pandas.pydata.org/) or SQL function/method.

-#### plotZscoreMeasuresFromCSV (csv, general data)
+#### plotZscoreMeasuresFromCSV
+Relevant data domain(s):  csv, general data

-Essentially (though not actually), computes, saves, and plots the Z-score normalized output of **normalizeStatMeasures_pathsVersion** .
+Essentially (though not actually), computes, saves, and plots the Z-score normalized output of [normalizeStatMeasures_pathsVersion](#normalizestatmeasures_pathsversion) .
 Good for publication figure generation.
 Optional inputs **plotProperties** and **subSelect** allow for selection of particular rows ("Domains") and columns ("Properties") (and combinations thereof) for plotting/computation.

-#### streamlineGeometryPriors (tractography)
+#### streamlineGeometryPriors
+Relevant data domain(s):  (tractography)

-Runs the analysis performed by **ConnectomeTestQ** in order to create a [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b) for both the _Asymmetry Ratio_ and _Efficiency Ratio_ , wherein the distinct streamline identification categories contained within the [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b) constitute the .05 incrimented bins of those quantative features (thus resulting in 20 distinct streamline categories per structure).
+Runs the analysis performed by [ConnectomeTestQ](#connectometestq) in order to create a [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b) for both the [_Asymmetry Ratio_](#connectometestq) and [_Efficiency Ratio_](#connectometestq) , wherein the distinct streamline identification categories contained within the [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b) constitute the .05 incrimented bins of those quantative features (thus resulting in 20 distinct streamline categories per structure).
 Intended to be used as a biological/geometric prior for segmentation algorithms.

-#### bsc_tableAverages (csv, general data)
+#### bsc_tableAverages
+Relevant data domain(s):  csv, general data

 Workhorse function for computing averages across tables with roughly identical data layouts (i.e. subject data).
 Robust against row ("Domain") and column ("Property") droppage (i.e. absence in some files).
 Likely a hacky version of a [pandas](https://pandas.pydata.org/) or SQL function/method.

-#### endpointMapsDecay (tractography)
+#### endpointMapsDecay
+Relevant data domain(s):  tractography

 Generates [smoothed/inflated](https://www.mathworks.com/help/matlab/ref/smooth3.html) NIfTI **density** (i.e. count) masks **for the streamline endpoints** of tracts identified in the input [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b).
 Requires a reference NIfTI (to establish mask NIfTI dimensions) and a refrence tract/tractome (to extract identified streamlines from).
 Relies on **endpointClusterProto** in order to ensure streamline endpoints are associated with appropriate endpoint group/NIfTI output.

 #### quantAllWMNorm
+Relevant data domain(s):  tractography

 Quantifies more common quantative traits associated with white matter.
-Underwrites **feAndAFQqualityCheck**.  **quantAllWMNorm** is predicated upon the assumption of an associated [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b) and computes a number of stats relative to the (presumed) source whole-brain tractome.
-This is as opposed to quantWBFG which makes no presumptions regarding associated [white matter classification (WMC) structures](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b).
+Underwrites [feAndAFQqualityCheck](#feandafqqualitycheck).  [quantAllWMNorm](#quantallwmnorm) is predicated upon the assumption of an associated [white matter classification (WMC) structure](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b) and computes a number of stats relative to the (presumed) source whole-brain tractome.
+This is as opposed to [quantWBFG](#quantwbfg) which makes no presumptions regarding associated [white matter classification (WMC) structures](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b).
 See [this readme](https://github.com/brainlife/app-tractographyQualityCheck/tree/1.2) for an explicit listing, description, and code linkage of each quantative feature computed.

 #### quantWBFG
+Relevant data domain(s):  tractography

 The standalone quantification function for a singleton (presumed whole-brain tractome) tract structure.
 Quantifies more common quantative traits associated with white matter.
-Associated with **quantAllWMNorm**.
+Associated with [quantAllWMNorm](#quantallwmnorm).
 See [this readme](https://github.com/brainlife/app-tractographyQualityCheck/tree/1.2) for an explicit listing, description, and code linkage of each quantative feature computed.